abroaddus/AI-ML-Portfolio/Exploratory Data Analysis and Visualization/README.md

 ## Summary of findings - Carry Out Coupon

-I investigated the Carryout & Takeaway coupon further to identify key characteristics of customers who accepted these coupons, as well as characteristics of the coupons that were accepted, for example, whether factors like weather, time of day, distance to destination and expiration time impacted acceptance rate.
+The Carryout & Takeaway coupon was further investigated to identify key characteristics of customers who accepted these coupons, as well as characteristics of the coupons that were accepted, for example, whether factors like weather, time of day, distance to destination and expiration time impacted acceptance rate.

-We observe the coupon had broad appeal among drivers, ranging from never eat carryout to more than 8 times per month.
+We observed the coupon had broad appeal among drivers, ranging from never eat carryout to more than 8 times per month.
 The average age of drivers who accepted a Carryout coupon was 32.
 Drivers under 30 and over 45, and male, were more likely to accept coupons.
 About 43% of them had children.
 Single and married drivers were equally likely to accept the coupon, and lower income drivers were more likely to accept.

 The acceptance rate when the coupon destination was within 15 minutes was 62%, compared to 8% when it was 25 minutes away.
 The acceptance rate was 24% when the coupon destination was in the same direction, but 66% when in the opposite direction.
 Coupons valid for one day were more likely to be accepted than those valid for only 2 hours.
 Drivers were more likely to accept coupons on sunny days and rainy or snowy nights.